Victoria Wood: BAFTA nominations

-Personal life
+Personal life and death

-Wood married stage magician Geoffrey Durham in March 1980 and they had two children: Grace, born 1 October 1988 and Henry, born 2 May 1992.
+Wood married the stage magician Geoffrey Durham in March 1980.
+They had two children: Grace, born 1 October 1988 and Henry, born 2 May 1992.
 The couple separated in October 2002 and divorced in 2005, but continued to live near one another and were on good terms.
-Her son Henry made a cameo performance as a teenager in Victoria Wood's Mid Life Christmas.
+Henry made a cameo performance as a teenager in Victoria Wood's Mid Life Christmas.
 He also appeared in the accompanying 'behind the scenes' programme Victoria Wood: What Larks!.
 Both children had already made appearances as extras on Victoria Wood with All the Trimmings in 2000.

 Wood attended Quaker meetings with her husband and was a vegetarian, once remarking, "I'm all for killing animals and turning them into handbags; I just don't want to have to eat them."

-Death

-Wood was diagnosed with cancer of the oesophagus in late 2015, but kept her illness largely private.
-She died on 20 April 2016 at her Highgate home, in the presence of her children and former husband.

-Her family celebrated her life with a humanist funeral and cremation at Golders Green Crematorium on 5 May 2016.
+Wood received a diagnosis of oesophageal cancer in late 2015, but kept her illness largely private.
+She died on 20 April 2016 at her Highgate home, in the presence of her children and sister Rosalind.
+Her funeral was conducted by a humanist celebrant at Golders Green Crematorium on 4 May 2016.
+A memorial service was held at St James, Piccadilly on 4 July 2016.

-A memorial service was held for Wood on 4 July 2016 at St James, Piccadilly.
-The event was accessible via invitation only and tributes were given by Jane Wymark, Daniel Rigby, Harriet Thorpe and Julie Walters.
-Ria Jones and Michael Ball each performed one of Wood's songs and Nigel Lilley accompanied on the piano.

 Tributes

 On 15 May 2016, ITV broadcast Let's Do It: A Tribute to Victoria Wood.
 In 2017, Wood was the subject of a seven-part show dedicated mainly to extracts from her TV and live work.
 The main series, titled Our Friend Victoria, aired on BBC One between 11 April and 9 May and concluded later in the year with a Christmas special on 23 December 2017.
 The seven episodes were presented by Julie Walters, Richard E. Grant, Michael Ball, Maxine Peake, The League of Gentlemen, Daniel Rigby and Anne Reid.
 On 17 May 2019, a statue of Wood was unveiled in her home town of Bury in Lancashire.